 WHAT ARE YOGA SYMBOLS?

 Yoga symbols and meanings in particular help bring yogis insight and a deeper understanding of the practice of yoga.
 You might have seen yoga symbols before on the walls in your studio or in books and imagery.
-They’re often present on clothing or jewelry, as tattoos, in artwork, and yoga books.
+They’re often present on clothing or jewellery, as tattoos, in artwork, and yoga books.
 While some might use these symbols as mere forms of self-expression, others may actually use them during, before, and/or after yoga.
 These symbols are not only often used in conjunction with yoga but also often used alongside meditation in which they can be very powerful.

 WHY ARE THE SYMBOLS OF YOGA IMPORTANT?

 Although yoga isn’t necessarily a spiritual practice, yoga symbols are capable of helping yogis obtain the highest spiritual energy as possible.
-In fact, it’s said that different yoga symbols can bring concentration, good energy symbols, happiness symbols, all bring a stronger connection with the universe.
-As a result, these symbols can boost your consciousness as you enter a deep, meditative state in the healing of your seven Chakras.
+In fact, it’s said that different yoga symbols can bring concentration, good energy yoga symbols, happiness yoga symbols, all bring a stronger connection with the universe.
+As a result, these yoga symbols can boost your consciousness as you enter a deep, meditative state in the healing of your seven Chakras.

 To gain their benefit, yogis can utilize different yoga symbols in a variety of ways.
 For instance, yogis may place a certain yoga symbol in front of them, visualize it, or gesture it with their hands during yoga.
-While using and learning about the different yoga symbols isn’t required, they have the capability of enhancing your yoga practice.
+While using and learning about the different yoga symbols isn’t required, yoga symbols have the capability of enhancing your yoga practice.
 Some people may see little to no significance with yoga symbols.
 However, their purpose is in the mind of the beholder.

 5 SPIRITUAL AND EMPOWERING YOGA SYMBOLS